Is Easter a Pagan Holiday? Part Two

 - 2009 9 Apr

 EDITOR'S NOTE: This is part two of an article.
-Read the first part here.
+You can read PART ONE here.

 Easter and the Emperor Constantine